ioeffgwin/FileDownload/README.md

 Files are stored at the chosen root under ```yyyy \ yyyy_mm_dd \ yyyy_mm_dd_HHMMss``` naming with original filetype as extension. _The original files are not touched, just copied_.

-To install on a windows PC copy folder [https://github.com/ioeffgwin/FileDownload/dist/FileDownloadInterface](https://github.com/ioeffgwin/FileDownload/tree/master/dist/FileDownloadInterface) to somewhere like ```C:\Program Files```.
+To install on a windows PC unzip the zipped folder folder [https://github.com/ioeffgwin/FileDownload/FileDownloadInterface.zip](https://github.com/ioeffgwin/FileDownload/tree/master/FileDownloadInterface.zip) to somewhere like ```C:\Program Files```.

 Make a shortcut to __FileDownloadInterface.exe__.
 (Yes, I should have made the exe name more catchy!).
 Run that and it should all work.